mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 The bigger problem is that Bs and Cs don't talk to each other much.
 That is because the company BC doesn't understand the value of a vision (since it can simply command people what to do, or has been built as a hierarchy of officers pushing commands down the rank).
-The employees have no shared vision, they don't have to understand the way in which their work contributes to the bigger picture and hence they usually don't understand that.
+The employees have no shared vision, they *don't have* to understand the way in which their work contributes to the bigger picture and hence they usually ... just don't.
 They are effectively putting themselves into small boxes of my-work-vs-not-my-work and don't care to look outside of that box.
-Since they don't peek outside of the box, they may run in random directions, randomly colliding with other boxes or running in completely opposite directions.
+Since they don't peek outside of the box, they will run in random directions, randomly colliding with other boxes or running in completely opposite directions.
 The company can produce nothing that requires more than one box to cooperate.